edward0414/backend-challenge/SOLUTION.md

 Test cover:
 1) correct behaviour of /conversations endpoint
-2) incorrect behaviour of /conversations endpoint
+2) incorrect behaviour of /conversations endpoint: not used conversation_id
+3) incorrect behaviour of /conversations endpoint: incorrect parameter
-3) correct behaviour of /messages endpoint
+4) correct behaviour of /messages endpoint
+5) incorrect behaviour of /messages endpoint: missing field
-4) incorrect behaviour of /messages endpoint
+6) incorrect behaviour of /messages endpoint: invalid conversation_id
-4) correct process of creating a new conversation
+7) correct process of creating a new conversation

 ### Database